DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/ui-panels/report-explorer.md

 | ![](../../../../images/eurd-web-fieldlist-data-source-edit-relationships.png) | Switches to the [Properties Panel](properties-panel.md) where you can adjust the selected style's settings. |
 | ![](../../../../images/eurd-web-fieldlist-data-source-delete.png) | Deletes the selected style. |

-## Manage Components
+## Manage Data Sources

-The Report Explorer shows available report data sources in the **Components** category.
+The Report Explorer shows available report data sources in the **Data Sources** category.
 This list is synchronized with data sources from the [Field List](field-list.md) panel.

 ![web-report-explorer-components](../../../../images/eurd-web-report-explorer-components.png)